 Army sources at that time said – “it should be noted that temporary and short duration face-off along the Sikkim border occurs as the boundary issue is not resolved.
 Troops resolve such issues mutually as per established protocols.”

 While Beijing accused the Indian Army of trespassing into its territory, claiming that it was an “attempt to unilaterally change the status” of the LAC in Sikkim and Ladakh, New Delhi outrightly refuted any such claims and said the Chinese military was rather hindering normal patrolling of the Indian troops.

 Many experts opined that such issues may continue to occur at the undemarcated borders and will be resolved as per protocol.
 However, the more recent Galwan valley standoff paints a contrasting picture.

-It is reported that China has erected around 100 tents in the last two weeks and has even brought machines to construct bunkers, amidst a vehement objection by the Indian soldiers.
+It is reported that China has erected around 100 tents in the last two weeks and has even brought machines to construct bunkers, amidst a fierce objection by the Indian soldiers.

-On May 8, the Indian defence minister inaugurated a new road to Kailash Mansarover via the Lipulekh pass near the disputed region of Kalapani which reignited tensions between the two neighbouring countries that claim the region as a part of their nation.
+On May 8, the Indian defense minister inaugurated a new road to Kailash Mansarover via the Lipulekh pass near the disputed region of Kalapani which reignited tensions between the two neighboring countries that claim the region as a part of their nation.